 • Diagnostic fee: Most reputable companies charge a diagnostic fee, often applied towards the total repair cost.

-Our tech diagnoses the oven first, then gives you the part-and-labor number before touching a wrench for your oven repair in San Diego.
-With gas models especially, hire someone licensed.
-You can check any contractor’s license with the California Contractors State License Board (CSLB) at cslb.ca.gov.
+The technician diagnoses the oven first, then gives you the part-and-labor number before touching a wrench for your oven repair in San Diego.
+With gas models especially, hire someone qualified and registered.
+You can check an appliance repair company’s registration with the California Bureau of Household Goods and Services (BHGS) at bhgs.dca.ca.gov.

-Here’s how we work an oven call, gas or electric:
+Here’s how an oven call goes, gas or electric:

-• Local techs who know these brands: We service homes from La Mesa to Carlsbad and carry the common parts for Whirlpool, GE, Samsung, and LG.
+• Local techs who know these brands: Techs in the network cover homes from La Mesa to Carlsbad and typically carry the common parts for Whirlpool, GE, Samsung, and LG.

-• Estimate before the wrench: You get the part-and-labor number after diagnosis, before we start.
+• Estimate before the wrench: You get the part-and-labor number after diagnosis, before any work starts.
 No surprises on the invoice.

-• OEM parts: We fit manufacturer-approved elements, sensors, igniters, and boards, not generic substitutes that fail again in a year.
+• OEM parts: Techs fit manufacturer-approved elements, sensors, igniters, and boards, not generic substitutes that fail again in a year.

-For oven repair in San Diego County, call Repair Pro San Diego and we’ll get your oven holding temperature again.
+For oven repair in San Diego County, call Repair Pro San Diego and we’ll match you with a technician who gets your oven holding temperature again.

 When to call us

 You can swap a visible-broken bake element yourself if you’re comfortable killing the breaker first.
 But anything touching the gas valve, the supply line, or the control board is a job for a professional.
 If you smell gas, see scorched wiring, or the igniter glows without lighting, stop and call us.
-We’ll diagnose it and tell you the fix before we start.
-Call us at (858) 988-7787 for a same-day estimate.
+Gas and no-heat calls are flagged priority at intake, and the technician diagnoses it and tells you the fix before any work starts.
+Call us at (858) 988-7787 to get matched with a technician.